savichopra365/PDF-Query-Application/README.md

 ### Fixing SSL Issues

-o address SSL certificate issues, you can enhance the code by configuring the HTTP backend to ignore SSL verification.
+address SSL certificate issues, you can enhance the code by configuring the HTTP backend to ignore SSL verification.

 ```python
 def backend_factory() -> requests.Session: